jkruse/googlemaps-dataflex/README.md

 Clone or download ZIP file of the repository to your computer.

 Install [DataFlex](https://www.dataaccess.com/download/dfstudio/).
-This workspace is setup for version 20.0, but should be easy to migrate.
+This workspace is setup for version 20.1, but should be easy to migrate.

 Install [Node.js](https://nodejs.org/).
-Version 16 or later will do nicely.
+Latest LTS version recommended.
+At least v18.12 required.

 Install dependencies - from the folder where you cloned or extracted the repository run: